 Foraminal encroachment means that degeneration in the spinal column has caused an obstruction of the foramina, which are the open spaces on either side of the vertebrae through which spinal nerves pass on their way to other parts of the body.
 As these neural passageways become blocked, it can force pressure on the nerves, which causes pain at the site of the impinged nerve as well as symptoms that travel to the extremities.

-This condition of foraminal encroachment, which goes by other names such as foraminal stenosis and spinal foraminal stenosis, can occur in any of the spinal regions: cervical (upper back and neck), thoracic (middle back), or lumbar (lower back).
-Generally, foraminal stenosis symptoms are unilateral, meaning they only occur on one side of the body, because it is often only one foramen on one side of the vertebrae that is affected.
+This condition of foraminal encroachment, which goes by other names such as foraminal stenosis and spinal foraminal stenosis, can occur in any of the spinal regions: cervical (upper neck and back), thoracic (middle back) or lumbar (lower back).
+Generally, foraminal stenosis symptoms are unilateral, meaning they only occur on one side of the body.
 However, bilateral foraminal stenosis can also occur, in which foramina on both sides of the vertebrae are narrowed.

 Foraminal stenosis causes may include any of the following:

-- Bone spurs: often referred to as osteophytes.
-These are extra growths of bone that your body produces as a way to reinforce the spine when it senses the spine has begun to degenerate.
-Unfortunately, bone spurs cause foraminal encroachment.
+- Bone spurs: often referred to as osteophytes, these are extra growths of bone that your body produces as a way to reinforce the spine when it senses the spine has begun to degenerate.
+However, these bone spurs can cause foraminal encroachment.
 Bone spurs are often brought on by arthritis of the spine.

-If this is the case, Laser Spine Institute is ready to talk to you about our minimally-invasive, endoscopic procedures as an alternative to traditional, open-back surgery.
-Remember, neck and back pain do not have to be a way of life.
+If this is the case, Laser Spine Institute is ready to talk to you about our minimally invasive procedures as an alternative to traditional open back surgery.
+Remember, neck and back pain does not have to be a way of life.
 Contact Laser Spine Institute today for a complimentary review of your MRI or CT scan.